Star Trek Beyond: Critical response

 The film was also met by critics who were less taken with the film.
-Kyle Smith of the New York Post gave the film 1½ stars out of 4 and he commented that the filmmakers "should have called it Star Trek Into Drowsiness."
-Smith later added, "Beyond is tepid when it's trying to be emotional, moronic when it's trying to be thrilling and unfunny when it's trying to be non-unfunny.
-It lacks a storytelling module: Things just click into place when needed, as when Kirk commands Scotty to rev up a busted old spaceship, Scott says it's impossible, and 14 seconds later everything is ready to rip."
 James Berardinelli of Reelviews gave 2½ stars out of 4, writing: "Star Trek Beyond is a Star Trek movie, although not an especially good one; The action sequences are frenetic, kinetic, and, at times, incoherent.
 This isn't unexpected; it's Lin's trademark.
 But the plot, credited to Simon Pegg & Doug Jung, is pure Trek.
 Unfortunately, it's also instantly forgettable."
 Dave Robinson of outlet Crash Landed writes that "Star Trek Beyond fails to push beyond its own roots and becomes just another very safe sci-fi popcorn movie in an increasingly crowded market, that will likely have you leaving the theatre feeling exactly as you entered."
 Chris Nashawaty of Entertainment Weekly gave the film a C+ and wrote, "[w]ith Beyond, it feels like just another summer tentpole with not enough going on underneath the tent."

+George Takei, the actor who played Hikaru Sulu in The Original Series, criticised the decision by the writers to make the character gay.
+The actor said "I'm delighted that there's a gay character, unfortunately, it's a twisting of Star Trek creator Gene Roddenberry's creation, into which he put so much thought.
+I think it's really unfortunate."
+Takei claimed this would make Sulu appear to have been closeted, and he requested instead for a new character to be introduced.
+Simon Pegg responded by saying the move was intended as a tribute to George Takei's status as an LGBT activist.